Skip to content

 This option takes each hero named John and builds a new collection that looks like this.

 We can take that array and build a new CSV with only the data we want.
-Having PowerShell there to clean up old or junk data and whittling it down to what is relevant is very valuable for creating colorful charts and graphs that management can ooh and aah over, making you look like a rockstar.
+Having PowerShell there to clean up old or junk data and whittling it down to what is relevant is very valuable for creating colorful charts and graphs that management can "ooh" and "aah" over, making you look like a rock star.

-More than just cleaning up data, foreach can also be used to run a series of commands against many items in short order.
 Let’s say I have been fired because I made one too many snide remarks against management in my blogs.
 I have been right about management this entire time, so instead of service accounts or LAPS, we have a local admin account that has the same name and password on each server.
 Who knows what evil deeds I could do if I so desired.
 With foreach, we can grab every computer and reset the password.

 $computers = Get-ADComputer -filter * | Select-Object DNSHostname $cred = Get-Credential foreach($computer in $computers){ $LocalAdmin = [ADSI] "WinNT://$computer/LocalAdminGuy" $LocalAdmin.SetPassword($cred.GetNetworkCredential().password) }

 Now, every machine has a new local admin.
-While we are concerned about this, I would maybe suggest disabling that account and implementing LAPS…or I would if I had not been let go mid-blog!
+While we are concerned about this, I would maybe suggest disabling that account and implementing LAPS … or I would if I had not been let go mid-blog!

 Jordan Hammond fun headshot